 Let us now examine a wire rope with six outer strands closed helically around a fibre core (Fig. 3).
 When the closed rope is bent around a sheave, each strand along its length comes to lie alternately on the outside of the bend, where it is lengthened, and on the inside, where it is shortened.
 Within one and the same strand, bending therefore causes lengthening (and pulling forces) in one place and - a few millimeters further on - shortening (and compression forces) in another.

-By slightly shifting the strands from the area of compression (where there is too much material) to the area of lengthening (where there is a shortage of material) a large part of the changes in lengths and forces caused by bending can be reduced (Fig. 4).
+By slightly shifting the strands from the area of compression (where there is too much material) to the area of lengthening (where there is a shortage of material) a largepart of the changes in lengths and forces caused by bending can be reduced (Fig. 4).

 When bent around the same sheave, a rope with a helical arrangement of strands will therefore be subjected to much lower bending stress than a rope with a parallel, bundle-like arrangement of strands.
 This is the reason why a closed wire rope running over sheaves will have a considerably longer service life than a simple bundle of strands.

-Fig. 3: Closed wire rope

 However, this improvement of the bending characteristics will cost the user dearly.
 When lifting a load of six tonnes with the help of the closed rope (Fig. 3), a force Fa will be generated in each strand because of its inclination against the rope axis.
 This force Fa amounts to approximately 1.06 tonnes (Fig. 5).
+Result: In the closed rope the same outer load will therefore create stresses in every single strand which are approximately 6% higher than the stresses in the strands of the bundle.
+Even more serious than that is the fact that in each strand a force component Fc is generated in the tangential direction of the rope.
+In connection with lever arm R to the centre of the rope, this force component builds up a moment which will tend to rotate the rope round its own axis (Fig. 6).
+This brochure will analyse the problems resulting from this phenomenon.